 3. E-R model

 The ER model is used to describe the database structure using the entity-relationship diagram.
 The E-R model is just like the blueprint of a database which is used to implement the database.
 In the entity set, the relationship exists which can be shown using the ER diagram.
-The entity set consist of similar type of entities which consist of attributes.
+The entity set consists of a similar type of entities that consist of attributes.

 The attributes are used to represent the property of the entity.
 In the ER diagram, the attribute is represented as an oval.
 There are different types of attributes like key attribute, composite attribute, multivalued attribute and derived attribute.
 For example, a student is an entity and the related attributes for student entity are student name, student age, student roll number, student address, etc.

 The relationship is represented in a diamond shape in the ER diagram.
 The relationships exist among entities.
 There are multiple types of relationships like one to one, one to many, many to one, and many to many.